artiphishle/forensics/README.md

 ## Contributing

-THe list of open source tools to visualize code structure is rather short.
+The list of open source tools to visualize code structure is rather short.
 Structure101 is now part of Sonar.
 Don't let paid tools dominate software craft.
 Join us and contribute to open-source!